woleet/woleet.id-server/tests/java/docs/DiscoveryApi.md

 # **discoverUser**
 > UserDisco discoverUser()

-Get information about the current user.
+Get the current logged user.

-Use this endpoint to get information about the current user.
+Use this endpoint to get the current logged user.

 ### Example
 ```java